Yoruba Academy: History

 The academy came into being through two disparate organisations working towards the same goal at different times.
-One was led by the former minister for education Professor Babátúndé Fáfúnwá and Professor Wálé Ọmọ́le, and another when, in 2007, a group of Yoruba elders gathered at the International Institute of Tropical Agriculture in Ibadan to discuss the future of the language.
+The first was led by the former minister for education Professor Babátúndé Fáfúnwá and Professor Wálé Ọmọ́le, and the second was formed when, in 2007, a group of Yoruba elders gathered at the International Institute of Tropical Agriculture in Ibadan to discuss the future of the language.
 It was suggested that the two efforts be merged and called The Yoruba Academy.
 Professor Fáfúnwa was elected as its first Chairman of Board of Trustees.

 The mission of the academy is to look after Yorùbá language worldwide, advocate for policies that will ensure it survival and revitalization, organize activities and events to further these goals, and support the creation of a dictionary to set a standard for the Yoruba language.
 The academy, in this way, is modelled after Académie Française, the preeminent council for the French language, the Goethe-Institut and the Confucius Institute.

-Yorùbá language is currently spoken in Nigeria, but mostly in the South-West of the country in Ekiti State, Lagos State, Ogun State, Oyo State, Osun State, Ondo State, Kwara State, and parts of Kogi State; but also in other African countries like Togo, Benin, Sierra Leone and parts of Ghana; and outside of Africa in Haiti, Cuba, Puerto Rico, Brazil, United States, and the United Kingdom.
+Yorùbá language is currently spoken in Nigeria, mostly in the South-West of the country in Ekiti State, Lagos State, Ogun State, Oyo State, Osun State, Ondo State, Kwara State, and parts of Kogi State, It is also spoken in other African countries such as Togo, Benin, Sierra Leone and parts of Ghana; it is spoken outside of Africa in Haiti, Cuba, Puerto Rico, Brazil, United States, and the United Kingdom.